gabkhanfig/Cpp-Data-Types/README.md

 - String
 - Bitset

+**Unit testing** is used.

 <h2>Dynamic Array</h2>

 Array of any type, that changes size dynamically.
 A replacement to std::vector, that has a size of 16 bytes.
-Error messages are intended to be more helpful.
+Error messages are intended to be more helpful. **Unit testing at compile time**

 Array is able to do the following: